A Beginner's Guide to Gardening

 Basil, mint, strawberries, and micro-greens.
 Just be sure to use a big enough pot and water and feed the plants regularly for a healthy crop.

 It's easier than you think.
-Growing a garden, saving seeds, smarter food storage, and reframing food scraps in creative ways are all steps we can take to run a more food-secure household.
+Growing a garden, saving seeds, smarter food storage, and reframing food scraps in creative ways are all steps we can take to breathe life into the food that breathes life into us.

 If you've been thinking about starting a garden (two green thumbs up from us!), now is the time.
 Don't stop there, wrap your beautiful bounty in Abeego to keep it alive for longer than ever imagined.